 Increased Access and Capacity to Assess and Treat Children and Youth As part of the overall mental health system, additional funds are provided to enhance capacity and access for children and youth to mental health services.
 Ministry of Health, Saskatchewan Health Authority

 Mental Health Supports for Individuals with Autism Individuals with Autism Spectrum Disorder often face unique challenges when it comes to having their mental health needs addressed.
-In partnership with the Autism Resource Centre (Regina) and Autism Services (Saskatoon), provincial funding supports each organization to hire a mental health professional to provide mental health services to those clients living with ASD.
+In partnership with the Autism Resource Centre (Regina) and Autism Services Saskatoon, provincial funding supports each organization to hire a mental health professional to provide mental health services to those clients living with ASD.
 Ministry of Health, Saskatchewan Health Authority and community-based organizations

 Mental Health Services in Youth Custody Facilities Facility staff provide direct skill building and indirect role modeling to enhance behavioural self-management and emotional self-regulation which assists with youth mental health needs.
 They are also trained in ASIST suicide prevention skills, basic strategies for responding to mental health concerns, and trauma informed practices.
 Ministry of Corrections, Policing and Public Safety

 Suicide Prevention - Pillars for Life The plan to improve and deliver suicide prevention programs in the province.
-Examples include Community Recovery Teams, Policy and Crisis Teams, maternal mental wellness through HealthLine 811 and walk-in counselling.
+Examples include Community Recovery Teams, Police and Crisis Teams, maternal mental wellness through HealthLine 811 and walk-in counselling.
 Ministry of Health, Saskatchewan Health Authority, Federation of Sovereign Indigenous Nations and a number of other partners

 University of Regina - Internet-Delivered Cognitive Behavioural Therapy A psychotherapy program for students to treat a number of mental health conditions, including depression and anxiety.
 Ministry of Health, University of Regina